-Why Bitcoin Has Value and a 1 Trillion Dollar Market Cap
+Why Bitcoin Has Value and Is Unique Among Crypto

 In May of 2021, Bitcoin crossed $1 trillion in market cap, which means it’s worth more than Facebook, Wal-Mart, Johnson & Johnson, Visa, Bank of America, every ETF, and almost all other companies and many financial benchmarks.
 Bitcoin’s rapid growth is truly exceptional.

 This naturally creates considerable buzz and curiosity.
 Why has it grown so significantly?
 Is Bitcoin actually useful?
-Is it just hype?
+Why is Bitcoin unique?
 Will some other technology replace it?

 Finding clear, simple answers to these questions is not easy.
 Bitcoin conversations tend to drown in engineering, economic, and industry-specific jargon.

 “If you can’t explain it simply, you don’t understand it well enough.”Albert Einstein

 With this post, I am seeking to side-step all of that and instead break things down into relatable, easy-to-understand concepts.

 So buckle up, nerds and non-nerds.
 In this article, I’ll cover: